Data acquisition model

 SessionSession of the data acquisition (required).
 Must reference an existing session.
 Example: “Recording session #3”

-EquipmentEquipment used to acquire the data (required).
+EquipmentEquipment used to acquire the data (optional).
 Must reference existing equipment.
 Example: “Intan RHD2000”

 NotesNotes about the data acquisition (string).
 Example: “Good signal quality throughout recording”